The Denver Short Film Festival is a global showcase of the best independent and up-and-coming filmmakers from Colorado and around the world.

 The Festival offers a once-in-a-lifetime chance for our local community, tourists, and the next generation of brilliant filmmakers from across the world to immerse themselves in the true essence of filmmaking.

-The DENVER SHORT FILM FESTIVAL plans to established itself as a prominent cultural voice in Colorado and the West, influencing the arts positively through film.
+The DENVER SHORT FILM FESTIVAL plans to establish itself as a prominent cultural voice in Colorado and the West, influencing the arts positively through film.

 Each submission must be accompanied by a submission fee paid in full and a working screener in order to be considered.
 Once we have all the necessary materials, the submission will be marked “In Consideration”.
 It is the submitter’s responsibility to make sure that all submission requirements are met.
 If your film has not been listed “In Consideration” 7 business days after submission, please contact us to find out what is needed to move your film into consideration.